Postdoctoral Research Associate, Department of Anthropology

 All applicants are asked to submit:

-The assessment for the post will include an interview.
-Shortlisted candidates will be invited for interview and assessment.
+Shortlisted candidates will be invited for interview and assessment as soon as possible.

-- A PhD (or be close to submission) in Social Anthropology, Human Geography or a related field that uses ethnographic methods
+- A PhD (or be close to submission) in Anthropology or a related subject.

 - Experience in conducting high quality academic research.

 - Demonstrable ability to write material of a quality commensurate with publication in highly-ranked journals.

 - Demonstrable ability to present research papers at national conferences and communicate complex information to specialists and within the wider academic community.

 - Experience of ethnographic fieldwork and analysis in evaluating social prescribing